What is landlord liability insurance?

-Liability coverage is a standard offering in most landlord insurance policies, and it can help protect you in the event that you're found liable if someone is injured on your property or if you are required to pay for damage done to someone else's property.
+Liability coverage is a standard offering in most landlord insurance policies.
+It helps pay for your expenses if you're found legally responsible after someone is injured on your property or if you are required to pay for damage done to someone else's property.

 Tenant injuries, for instance, may be a concern for landlords.
 Let's say a loose handrail causes a tenant to fall.
 You could be held responsible for resulting injuries, according to the Insurance Journal, if you were found negligent in maintaining the property — or even if you just failed to warn the tenant of a potential safety risk.